Last Modified: 08 Oct 2013

 Day 4 Allariz

 Step back in time today as we discover how local, traditional food items are made.
 Our trip takes us around the hills and valleys of the area.
 Our first stop is a traditional water mill.
 We meet the miller as he shows us how the mill works and how to grind grain.
 Next we visit Pio and his smoking shed where chorizos, black puddings and hams hang from the ceiling as they are slowly smoked.
+The main season for smoking chorizo and ham is in Autumn and Winter.
+During the summer there is little produce being made but will learn about the process.

-Then head into the hills along the back roads to the tiny village of Toxediño with its still functioning community oven.
+Then head into the hills along the back roads to the tiny local village with its still functioning community oven.
 The local baker and his wife will help us make loaves of bread, which we then bake in this wonderful wood-fired stone oven, big enough to bake the entire village’s bread in one go.
 Other villagers will join us in what is a very communal activity.

 In a nearby village, we meet up with one of the local ladies who, although not a professional chef, is known for her cooking.
 We will all be involved in making a lunch of traditional dishes specific to the area.